thediyblogger/blog/content/blog/traffic-report-june-2019.md

 		<td></td>
 		<td>$1.03</td>
 		<td>$6.17</td>
-		<td class="currentmonth">$15.36</td>
+		<td class="currentmonth">$20.57</td>
 	</tr>
 </table>

-{{<imgproc "/uploads/pinkarma-june2019.png" Resize "600x" >}}Pin Karma - DrawBuildPlay recommendations for June 2019{{</imgproc>}}
+{{<imgproc "/uploads/drawbuildplay-pinkarma-june2019.png" Resize "1200x" >}}Pin Karma - DrawBuildPlay recommendations for June 2019{{</imgproc>}}

 ### Retrospective

-The Page Views (which is the only metric that really counts at the end of the day) continues to grow at a rate of 60% - 70% month over month.
+The Page Views (which is the only metric that really counts at the end of the day) continues to grow at a rate of 50% - 70% month over month.

-During June, I also took a step back from focusing on DrawBuildPlay to focus on sharing my techniques and strategies through The DIY Blogger.
-So I expect June to grow, but not at that same rate.
+During June, I took a step back from focusing on DrawBuildPlay to focus on sharing my techniques and strategies through The DIY Blogger.
+So I expected June to grow, but not at that same rate.
 I need to keep up with my pin strategies for DrawBuildPlay and regularly post my popular pins to Tailwind Tribes (at least 2 per day), and continue to reshare other content to grow my reach and following, which in turn will increase my Page Views.

-I am contemplating turning off Adsense because the frankly the ~ $20/mo income isnt a significant amount, and the ads take away from the user experience.
+Mid month I revamped the SEO for many of my boards which resulted in increased traffic to my website.

 ### Goals for July

 1. Join 1 or 2 group boards that have better engagement.
-2. Pin less (10 times per day, 30% my content), with higher quality content that get repins to boost my engagement scores.
+2. Pin less (10 times per day, more of my content), with higher quality content that get repins to boost my engagement scores.
 3. Fix the poor quality descriptions I have on some of my older pins.
-4. Create fresh content (either more pin images for existing posts, or publish new posts)
+4. Create fresh content (either more pin images for existing posts, and try to publish some new posts)
+5. Boost the pages/session metric which is currently averaging about 2.4 pages/session, by displaying related posts to the reader.

 ## Online Business 2: The DIY Blogger